kevinmaddox/seeborg-discord/FORK-NOTES.md

 ### Administrative commands

 Commands to approved users to control the bot through Discord messages, like setting the reply rate.
-Planned format is: `@botname !replyrate 20`
+Commands are already in place, I just want to add some useful default commands.

 <a name="triggers"></a>